wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Updating a few translations.
+Fixing the incompatibility with Jetpack.

 == Upgrade Notice ==

-= 6.01 =
+= 6.02 =

-Updating a few translations.
+Fixing the incompatibility with Jetpack.

 == Screenshots ==